-Why is the world in such a mess if God is in control?
+What does the Bible say about hurricanes, tornadoes and other natural disasters?
+Does the Bible give an answer to why the world is in such a mess if God is really in control?
 How could a God of love let masses of people die from killer hurricanes, catastrophic earthquakes, tsunamis, terrorist attacks and disease?
 Why such bizarre carnage and chaos?
 Is the world coming to an end?
 Is God pouring out his wrath upon sinners?
 Why is it so often the bloated bodies of the poor, the elderly, and the children that are strewn among the rubble?
 These are the questions most people are begging to be answered.

 When God came to earth in the form of man He did nothing to hurt people, only to help them.
 Jesus said, "For the Son of Man is not come to destroy men's lives, but to save them" (Luke 9:56).
 He said, "Many good works have I shown you from My Father.
 For which of those works do ye stone Me?"
 (John 10:32).
 He says, ". . . it is not the will of your Father who is in Heaven that one of these little ones should perish" (Matt.
 18:14).